 On the basis of type, the cleanroom technology market is categorized into consumables and equipment.
 Among these, during the forecast period, the consumables category is expected to exhibit the faster growth in the industry and retain its dominance.
 This is because consumables do not have installation and maintenance requirements, which significantly brings down their costs, compared to equipment.

 The category is further sub-divided into safety and cleaning products.
 Out of the two, safety products occupied the larger share in the cleanroom consumables market in 2019.
 This is because these products are required to be worn by doctors, nurses, lab attendants and paramedical personnel to prevent contamination of the environment, thereby generating a higher demand in the market.

-Cleanroom technology products are mainly used in the pharmaceutical, biotechnology, and medical devices industries, with some of the other users being hospitals, research laboratories and academic institutions.
-Pharmaceutical industry contributed the largest share to the cleanroom technology market and its growth is mainly attributable to the presence of a large number of biopharmaceutical companies, which further leads to a high production of finished pharmaceutical products, worldwide.
+Cleanroom products are mainly used in the pharmaceutical, biotechnology, and medical device industries, with other users primarily including hospitals, research laboratories, and academic institutions.
+Out of them, the demand for the products was the highest in the pharmaceutical industry in the past, when the cleanroom technology market is segmented based on end-use industry.
+This was mainly on account of the increasing number of pharmaceutical companies, which are expected to generate a high demand for cleanroom products.

 Geographically, North America held the largest share in the cleanroom technology market in the historical period (2014–2019).
 The U.S., Japan, and Germany are the top three countries that are expected to contribute the majority of the revenue to the global market over the forecast period.
 The increasing healthcare expenditure and growing research activities in these countries are the key factors driving the demand for cleanroom products.
 Furthermore, Asia-Pacific (APAC) is expected to be the fastest-growing market for the cleanroom technology in the forecast period.

 Partnerships Are Prominent Strategic Measure Taken by Players in Market